Death at a hospital or nursing home

 check is the will, if there is one, as it may have directions for funeral arrangements.

-However it is important to know that the will (by itself) isn't sufficient to ensure funeral directions are followed (it may also not be read until after
+However, the will by itself isn't sufficient to ensure funeral directions are followed (it may also not be read until after

 the funeral).
 It's the duty of the deceased's executor to arrange the funeral and in cases where there is no will the senior next-of-kin will be called on